BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

 ---

-## What about Traefik 2.x?
+## What about Traefik 2.x IngressRoute resources?

-- We've been using Traefik 1.x as the Ingress controller
+- We've been using Traefik 2.x as the Ingress controller

 - Traefik released 2.0 in late 2019

+- Their documentation talks about IngressRoute resource

 --

+- But IngressRoute is not a built-in resource of Kubernetes

-- But it uses a custom CRD (Custom Resource Definition), not Ingress resources
+- Traefik 2.x now supports a custom CRD (Custom Resource Definition)

 - We'll explore why in a bit